 How to Apply

 Once you have been approved by your home institution to apply for exchange at MICA, please complete the online application no later than the stated deadlines below to avoid delays in processing.
+Once again, nominations by your home school adviser must be received no more than 30 prior to the actual exchange student application deadline.

 • 1-page Statement of Interest